 This could be the beginning of a new model of entrepreneurship.
 When it’s so much faster, cheaper and easier to create and iterate a new product, it opens entrepreneurship up to more people, it’s less risky to pivot (and pivot again), and founders can also generate revenues sooner.
 Let’s discuss each in turn:

-The creation of software products has for a long time been limited to a small subset of the population: the 25m people worldwide who know how to code represent just 0.3% of the global population.
+Democratizing Access.
+The creation of software products has for a longtime been limited to a small subset of the population: the 25m people worldwide who know how to code represent just 0.3% of the global population.

 Vlad Magdalin, co-founder of Webflow, estimates the no-code movement could open up software creation to at least 10x the number of people who can write code today.
 This means many more would-be founders who lack the technical know-how can build and launch an MVP and start their own software business.